From a conversation with Nathalie Anglès on 10th November 2016 in Brooklyn, New York.

 – Is it necessary to have a permanent site or even to own one?

 – What kinds of facilities are necessary within a residency framework?

 – Is it possible to work collaboratively within a residency program framework?

 – How can resources be shared with other institutions?

-RU’s mission is defined by two core features – Customizing the individual residency experience and an actively led strategy of resource sharing through partnerships we set up with local organizations (and beyond).
+RU’s mission is defined by two core features – Customising the individual residency experience and an actively led strategy of resource sharing through partnerships we set up with local organisations (and beyond).
 Both are central to the RU working methodology.

 We support many different types of practices and projects and many of these projects are realised within an unconventional residency setting, where project assistance and community engagement are closely intertwined and often overlap.

-Another good example of what we do isa daylong symposium that RU organized in February 2017 at the New School/Parsons in New York.
-Each year, we organize a panel that investigates the state of the field of art residencies You can find audio and video recordings about these panels on our website under the section Dialogues- a platform that intends to collect information about the state of art residencies worldwide.
-This year’s symposium was titled “Embedding, Embedded: Artist Residencies, Urban Placemaking and Social Practice”and examined current models of artist residencies that are embedded within non traditional settings such as governmental and municipal agencies, corporations, prisons, hospitals and other.
+Another good example of what we do isa daylong symposium that RU organised in February 2017 at the New School/Parsons in New York.
+Each year, we organise a panel that investigates the state of the field of art residencies You can find audio and video recordings about these panels on our website under the section Dialogues- a platform that intends to collect information about the state of art residencies worldwide.
+This year’s symposium was titled “Embedding, Embedded: Artist Residencies, Urban Place making and Social Practice”and examined current models of artist residencies that are embedded within non traditional settings such as governmental and municipal agencies, corporations, prisons, hospitals and other.
 RU is developing initiatives of the kind amongst its residency activities.
-We invited the curator Livia Alexander to organize it and worked closely together to invite a representative array of speakers.
+We invited the curator Livia Alexander to organise it and worked closely together to invite a representative array of speakers.